paterit/version-checker/README.md

 #### --requirements-file <requirements_file>
-Requirements.txt file from which packages and versions will be added to components.yaml file.
+Requirements.txt file from which packages and versions will be added to components.yaml file.  [required]

-#### --verbose
-Print at the end detailed info for each component about update process.

 #### update

-Update files with version numbers, run test and commit changes.
+Update files, run test and commit changes.

 ```
 updater update [OPTIONS]